pirica/wordtohtml/README.md

 ## UPDATE NOTES

 Version 2.1.14 - It will now display horizontal lines correctly.
 A DIV has been placed around tables.
 Hyperlinks now follow what is set in Word.
 Prevented the browser caching of images which can cause problems if the images are uptated in a document.
 It will recognise images that have been rotated or flipped in Word and display them.
 It will now recognise Text Boxes and any rotation they may have.
-Headers and Footers are also now included.
+Headers and Footers are also now included including any images in them.
 PNG images can now have transparent backgrounds.
 It will now correctly replicate the relative width of a table no matter how it is done - '%' or 'cm'.
 Whether by whole table and/or individual columns. e.g. if a table takes up 50% of the available page width, it will take up 50% of the screen width.
 It will also now recognise whether the table is left, centre or right justified and display accordingly.
 It will also allow for having text alongside a table - left or right side.
 Unfortunately at the moment I can't replicate have a centre table with text either side, so in this case it just reverts to putting the table on the left and the text on the right.

 Version 2.1.13 - It will now recognise many of the various underlining styles in Word.
 It will duplicate the following styles:- Single, Double, Dotted, Dashed and Wavy together with their heavy/thick versions and coloured underlining.
 It will also now recognise 'double strikethrough.
 In addition a few bugs have been cleared.